 Please pay attention to the license, disclaimer and installation section at the end of this blog.
 It is not recommended to use this tool in productive environment.

-Download latest version here.
+Download latest version from GitHub.

 A reduced german translation of this blog is available on Berater-Wiki.